jijopu/articles/content/articles/2020/06/hritwik/covid19-tests-analysis/_index.md

 date : 2019-06-03
 meta : true
 math : false
-title : "COVID-19"
-subtitle : "Some set of articles" toc : false categories : ["COVID-19", "India", "Data Stories"]
+title : "COVID-19 In Indian States: An Exposition Of Various Test Parameters" toc : false categories : ["COVID-19", "India", "Data Stories"]
 layout: article
 plotly: true
 ---

-This is a project organised by CODD-K.
+An overview of the coronavirus outbreak in India.
 {{< section "begin" >}}
+## Abstract
+This article is presented to provide the audience with currently available data of COVID-19 acquired from 10th of April to 31st of May, published by the respective state governments as a part of the existing global fight against the coronavirus.
+It showcases those data in a couple of interactive plots along with a few bar charts to maximise the scale of understanding.
+The report further intents to spread awareness about the progress of the virus spread as well as the measures taken against it by the most affected states, by analysing a few key test parameters.
+{{< section "end" >}}
+{{< section "begin" >}}
 ## Introduction

 {{% epigraph pre="Leirion Gaylor Baird - Mayor, Lincoln" %}}
 We face an extraordinary moment in our history, one that is bringing with it extraordinary disruption to our daily lives.
 {{% /epigraph %}}
 As we enter the month of June in 2020, marking the 6th month into our global confrontation against COVID-19, numerous lives have already succumbed to the life-threatening sickness.
-The respiratory disease caused by a coronavirus which started spreading from Wuhan in China during the final stages of 2019, has disrupted the daily lives of the worldwide population in a short time.
+The respiratory disease caused by a coronavirus which started spreading from Wuhan in China during the final stages of 2019, has disrupted the daily lives of the worldwide population in such a short duration.
 The uncertainty the pandemic has brought into the minds of the citizens since then in a variety of aspects is spreading a discomforting spell, which when left unattended becomes as deadly as the virus itself.
-Therefore, this website is built for the public with the sole intention of spreading awareness and insights along with my subtle analysis concerning the disease spread in the Indian States, with corresponding data as accurate as possible.
+Therefore, this website is built for the public with the sole intention of spreading awareness and insights along with my subtle analysis concerning the disease spread in Indian States, with corresponding data as accurate as possible.
 However, the audience is expected to have a firm awareness that all the data we currently have regarding COVID-19 universally is imperfect.
 {{< section "end" >}}
 {{< section "begin" >}}
 ## Testing and Positive cases